 Franchisors see opportunities abound as profits from overseas operations have been growing faster.
-Beside a great unit growth in China, it is offering a favorable exchange rates.
+Besides great unit growth in China, it is offering favorable exchange rates.

 More important, the country’s economic growth has helped a lot of people to become wealthier, who we called the growing middle class.
 The previous generation (people who were roughly born before 80th) used to work a lot to ensure a saving for their children.
 Nowadays, Chinese people are more willing to pay for 2 reasons.
-First is that they have less financial pressure than their parents and the second is simply because they want to.
+The first is that they have less financial pressure than their parents and the second is simply because they want to.
 The Chinese Millennial generation is different, having some common features.

 - They are audacious : they believe that everything is possible if they make efforts.
 They also want to change and become better.

 - They are adventurous : they want to try even they are not experimented as they are still young.
 That’s why a lot of young Chinese people want to go in big cities and develop their career.

 - They are open-minded : As they have to face a different environment, different people and culture, they have to be in some ways more open.
 The globalization has brought many new things in China, to which they must adapt.
 Moreover, the growing number of Chinese people making international travel has contributed to change Chinese consumers’ desire/taste and the landscape of China’s market.

 - They are big spenders : They know that to earn money, you have also to invest.
 The term “investment” can be apply not only in business, but also in one’s own.
 To invest time and energy on beauty (appearance is quite important in China, because it represents sometimes an added value), on health and sport, on learning a skill, … Whether it is for future benefits or just meet a hobby, these things which weren’t part of Chinese people’s interest become now much more important.